- 1 How to take proper care of cashmere fabrics?

 You need to be very conscientious about stains when cleaning your cashmere material.
-Do not try to pre-heat the stubborn stains as this can damage the fabric.
-You can get rid of stubborn stains by applying some shampoo to it and machine washing it.
-You can also take it to the dry cleaners – if you are unsure about removing the stains yourself
+Do not try to pre-heat the resistant stains as this can damage the fabric.
+You can get rid of resistant stains by applying some shampoo to it and machine washing it.
+You can also take it to the dry cleaners – if you are unsure about removing the stains yourself.

 Pilling Tips - Cashmere Lint